austral/austral.github.io/spec/rationale-error-handling.md

    blown checked exceptions, since every function would have to be annotated with `throws (Overflow_Error)`.

-7. **Double Throw Problem**.
-What do we do when the destructor throws?
+7. **Double Throw Problem:** What do we do when the destructor throws?
 This problem affects every language that has RAII.

    In C++ and Rust, throwing in the destructor causes the program to abort.
 This